emacsway/emacsway.github.io/_sources/en/storm-orm.txt

     4,5
     5

-And if we added yet another criterion, it would be 2^6=64 combinations, i.e. in 2 times more.
+If we added yet another criterion, it would be 2^6=64 combinations, i.e. in 2 times more.
 One more, it would be 2^7=128 combinations.

 128 fixed queries forces us to abandon the concept of "pure SQL" in favor of the concept of "dynamic building of SQL-query."
 The method that creates this query would take a lot of arguments, and this would affect the cleanness of the code.
-You can divide the method by responsibilities, so that each method would build its part of the query.
+You could divide the method by responsibilities, so that each method would build its part of the query.
 But firstly, this approach would have created the SQL-builder in a particular way (violation of the `DRY`_ principle).
 And secondly, if you continued to clean up the methods, to free they from dependencies, and to increase the `Cohesion`_ of the classes, then you would eventually come to the Criteria classes and implement the `Query Object`_ pattern.
 Again, attempts to break this method would lead to a reduction in `Cohesion`_ of the class.